Highlights from the Ratings and Financial Report for Kohl's Corporation (KSS)

-Kohl’s Corporation (NYSE:KSS) went down by -2.35% from its latest closing price compared to the recent 1-year high of $64.80.
-The company’s stock price has collected -3.07% of loss in the last five trading sessions.
-The Wall Street Journal reported on 04/08/22 that FTC Says Walmart, Kohl’s Sold Bogus Bamboo Sheets, Pillows and Towels
+Kohl’s Corporation (NYSE:KSS) went down by -5.55% from its latest closing price compared to the recent 1-year high of $64.80.
+The company’s stock price has collected -20.60% of loss in the last five trading sessions.
+The Wall Street Journal reported 7 hours ago that Kohl’s Investors Reject Activist’s Push to Overhaul Board

 Is It Worth Investing in Kohl’s Corporation (NYSE :KSS) Right Now?

-Kohl’s Corporation (NYSE:KSS) scored a price-to-earnings ratio above its average ratio, recording 8.87 x from its present earnings ratio.
-Plus, the 36-month beta value for KSS is at 1.90.
+Kohl’s Corporation (NYSE:KSS) scored a price-to-earnings ratio above its average ratio, recording 7.21 x from its present earnings ratio.
+Plus, the 36-month beta value for KSS is at 1.84.
+Opinions of the stock are interesting as 4 analysts out of 16 who provided ratings for Kohl’s Corporation declared the stock was a “buy,” while 3 rated the stock as “overweight,” 7 rated it as “hold,” and 2 as “sell.”

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '22.